hille721/ansible-variables/README.md

 * inventory file or script host vars
 * inventory host_vars/*

-Based on one host it will retun a list with all variables, values and variable type.
+Based on one host it will return a list with all variables, values and variable type.

 ## Installation